Las Vegas Community Outreach

 FBI Las Vegas Adopt-A-School Program:

-On November 14th, 2012, sixty-nine fifth graders from West Prep School, Las Vegas, Nevada, got a big surprise during their regular FBI Junior Special Agents in Training class.
+In November, 69 fifth graders from West Prep School, Las Vegas, Nevada, got a big surprise during their regular FBI Junior Special Agents in Training class.
 After being shown the YouTube music video “Don’t Let It Get to You,” the students were asked, ‘Does anyone know who wrote and sang this song about bullying?’
 Students began raising their hands and said ‘That’s Ellie Smith!”

 As they answered, in walked the 2012-2013 Miss Nevada’s Outstanding Teen Ellie Smith to the cheers of all the students!
 For the next hour Ellie talked about her experiences as a victim of bullying and got the class actively involved in some anti-bullying activities.
 After her presentation, Ellie sang with the students, signed autographs for everyone, and took group pictures with the classes.